The Bellwether Trial: What Is It & How Does It Work in Mass Tort Litigation

 The bellwether trials do not guarantee the outcomes of any future cases.
 However, if the bellwether trials favor the plaintiffs in your MDL, it becomes more likely, though not certain, that the defendants will offer a global settlement.
 If this does happen, the overall litigation process will probably begin to move more quickly.
 This means that plaintiffs may receive a settlement sooner than they would otherwise.

-It is difficult to predict exactly how many bellwether trials will be chosen in a given mass tort MDL.
-The initial pool of representative cases can be anywhere from 10 to 100 depending on the number of parties involved.
+Predicting how many bellwether trials will be chosen in a given mass tort MDL is difficult.
+The initial pool of representative cases can be anywhere from 10 to 100, depending on the number of parties involved.
 From there, lawyers from both sides will work to get a fair representative sampling to be tried in federal court.

 What happens after a bellwether trial?

-If most of the trials are decided in favor of the bellwether plaintiffs, it lets the defense attorneys know that they are unlikely to win many of the cases and gives them a reasonable idea of how much settlements may be on average.
+Suppose most trials are decided in favor of the bellwether plaintiffs.
+In that case, it lets the defense attorneys know they are unlikely to win many cases and gives them a reasonable idea of how much settlements may be on average.
 This makes it more likely that they will begin settlement negotiations.
 The results of the bellwether trials are also influential in determining how much money will be awarded in settlements.

 On the other hand, if most of the bellwether trials are decided in favor of the defendants, the remaining plaintiffs will need to reassess the strength and value of their claims.